Postage to Canada: Cost of Postage from the US to Canada

-- For 3 ounces, there is one $1.20 global forever stamp, one 35 cents postcard stamp, one 10 cents stamp, and two 2 cents stamps required that makes the total cost $1.69.
+- For 3 ounces, there is one $1.20 global forever stamp, one 35 cents postcard stamp, one 10 cents stamp, and two 2 cents stamps required which makes the total cost $1.69.
 Elsewise, you can overpay $0.71 for buying two global forever stamps at $2.40.
 Another way to go with it is by paying an extra $0.51 rather than purchasing four domestic forever stamps costing $2.20 altogether.

 - Mail items that weigh more than 3.5 ounces are considered flats.
 The starting rate to send a flat envelope to Canada is $2.40 and requires two global forever stamps.
 The maximum thickness of the item should be 0.75″.
 The dimensions of flats should at least be 6.125″ x 11.5″ and should not exceed 12″ x 15″.

-- For mail weighing 4 ounces, you can use two global forever stamps, one 10 cents stamp, one domestic forever stamp, and one 1 cent stamp – totaling the postage to Canada to be $3.06.
+- For mail weighing 4 ounces, you can use two global forever stamps, one 10 cents stamp, one domestic forever stamp, and one 1-cent stamp – totaling the postage to Canada to be $3.06.
 Alternatively, you can use three global forever stamps or six domestic forever stamps by overpaying $0.54 or $0.24, respectively.

 - Mail weighing 5 ounces is required to have stamps worth a minimum of $3.28.
-You can use two global forever stamps, two 15 cent stamps, one 2 cents stamp, one 1 cent stamp, one domestic forever stamp, and two 15 cents stamps for additional ounces.
+You can use two global forever stamps, two 15-cent stamps, one 2 cents stamp, one 1-cent stamp, one domestic forever stamp, and two 15 cents stamps for additional ounces.
 Three global forever stamps or six domestic forever stamps can be used alternatively.